bistro-its-berkeley/BISTRO/BISTRO-Optimization-Library/per_mile/README.md

 * Disk memory: Optimization samples are very memory heavy (About 1.6 GBs for a 30 iterations sample).
 This is due to BISTRO saving a lot of intermediate information.
 For most purposes, this information is not needed and can be safely discarded.
 In the output folder of each sample, there is an `ITERS` directory.
 The contents of this directory can be deleted and will considerably the space taken by one iteration (to about 50MB)

 * Workers have access permission problems: this can happen on some systems, we're working on fixing that bug.
 Starting your *hyperopt-mongo-worker* in another folder should solver the problem.

+### Free form

+the per_mile free form optimization is based on per_mile and it is still in development